The Ultimate Cruise Formal Night Guide is here to help you if you don’t know what to wear on a formal night on a cruise.

 The formal nights are nights to dress to impress and look gorgeous, so make the effort and enjoy the evening.

-What you should never wear on a formal is jeans, shorts, leggings, trainers/sports shoes, flip flops, beach attire, tees, polo shirts, gym clothes, casual outfits.
+What you should never wear on a formal is jeans, shorts, leggings, trainers/sports shoes, flip flops, beach attire, tees, polo shirts, gym clothes, and casual outfits.

 If you are going to wear these types of clothes and not take part in the formal night you will not be able to dine in some parts of the ship, so do not be surprised when you are turned away.